Go Back

 • Add the dry mixture to the wet while mixing on low just until combined, then fold in your chopped chocolate and optional nuts by hand.

 • Portion the batter into the muffin cups and sprinkle a few extra chocolate pieces on top of the batter.
-Bake for 20-25 minutes, until a toothpick inserted in the center comes out clean.
+Bake for 20 minutes, or until a toothpick inserted in the center comes out clean.

 • Let the muffins cool in the pan for 5-10 minutes, then transfer them to a wire rack to cool completely.
 Enjoy!